rwpalmer/DFPlay/README.md

  1. exit immediately if it is too soon to send another command to the DFPlayer.
  2. evaluate state variables based on a set of rules which compare current and desired states to search for non-compliance.
  3. send a command to the DFPlayer to correct the first non-compliance found.
- 4. exit immediately after the first command is sent.
+ 4. exit immediately after the command is sent.

 If another non-compliance issues exists, each  will be corrected in a subsequent manageDevice() execution cycle.